intermine/im-docs/docs/system-requirements/software/gradle/index.rst

     ~/git/flymine $ ./gradlew blueGenesStart

-* Gets the `mine name`, `URL` and tools location from the *mine.properties file.
+* Gets the `mine name`, `URL` and tools location from the $mine.properties file.
-* Uses the webservices from the webapp specified in the mine.properties file.
+* Uses the webservices from the webapp specified in the $mine.properties file.
 For the time being, you have to have an InterMine webapp running to launch a bluegenes instance.
 * Please see :doc:`Blue genes </webapp/blue-genes/index>` for details on how to configure your bluegenes instance.

 Specify properties file